AirtestProject/Airtest/README.md

 *   **Write Once, Run Anywhere:** Airtest provides cross-platform APIs, including app installation, simulated input, assertion and so forth.
 Airtest uses image recognition technology to locate UI elements, so that you can automate games and apps without injecting any code.

 *   **Fully Scalable:** Airtest cases can be easily run on large device farms, using commandline or python API.
 HTML reports with detailed info and screen recording allows you to quickly locate failure point.
-NetEase build [Airlab](https://airlab.163.com/) on top of Airtest Project.
+NetEase builds [Airlab](https://airlab.163.com/) on top of Airtest Project.

 *   **AirtestIDE:** AirtestIDE is an out of the box GUI tool that helps to create and run test cases in a user-friendly way.
 AirtestIDE supports a complete automation workflow: ``create -> run -> report``.